PicsArt/cppbind/docs/04_advanced_features/01_snippets.rst

 Action snippets
 ~~~~~~~~~~~~~~~

-Action snippets are used to commit some action.
+Action snippets are used to commit an action.
 Mainly we use it to copy helper and utility files from standard directories
-to some output directories.
-For example, we have a C file where we define some structures, we also keep some utility files for
-exception handling support, etc.
+to output directories.
+For example, we have a C file where we define structures, keep utility files for exception handling support, etc.

-Here is an example of action snippets for Swift target language, where we define source and destination for copy action:
+Here is an example of action snippets for Swift target language, where we define the source and destination for copy action:

 .. code-block:: yaml